 We’ll break it down for you in a moment, but if you want the straight-to-the-point answer: use two teaspoons of liquid detergent or two tablespoons of powdered detergent.
 That’s barely a splash of detergent in the dispenser (or if you use a large bottle with a valve, about a one-second press of the dispenser button).

 We’re not kidding.
 High-efficiency washers need next to no detergent to operate super efficiently.
 Whether you’re using liquid detergent or powder, you barely need any.
 In fact, if you have really soft water, you can even use even less.
 Whether your water is naturally soft or you use a softener, you can get by with 1-1.5 teaspoons or tablespoons, for liquid and powder respectively, instead.

 Even if your clothing is really soiled, you barely need to increase the amount of detergent used.
 For super dirty clothing (especially clothing that is soiled with oils or grease) you can increase the amount by about 50% (so you’d use three teaspoons of liquid detergent instead of two).
-As a general rule though, soiled clothing benefits more from a longer wash time with more water than more detergent, so it’s more useful to use the pre-soak or pre-wash function on your washing machine than heap in more detergent.
+As a general rule though, soiled clothing benefits more from a longer wash time with more water than more detergent.
+If you’re washing really dirty clothes it’s more useful to use the pre-soak or pre-wash function on your washing machine than heap in more detergent.

 How Much Detergent Do You Need for a Regular Top-Load Washer?

 Top-loading washers are a bit more foolproof when it comes to detergent because they use so much more water than high-efficiency washers (unless, of course, you have a high-efficiency top loader).
 Your too-much-detergent sins are washed away via dilution.
 Nonetheless, you still don’t want to waste money dumping in more detergent than you need.

 When dosing for a top-loading washing machine use two tablespoons of liquid detergent or four tablespoons (1/4 cup) of powder.